-Can we talk about the status of current company parties?
+Can we talk about the status of current corporate events?
 A few questions:

-- Why is the theme always so cheesy and awkward?
+Why is the event theme always so cheesy and awkward?

 It is 2018, people!
 That means it is time to shake things up.
-We've put together a list of unique and sure to be experiential event spaces that will knock your socks off -- and hopefully make the interactions with your coworkers less awkward.
+We've put together a list of unique and sure-to-be experiential event venue spaces that will knock your socks off -- and hopefully make the interactions with your coworkers less awkward.

 1. Victorian Age Carriage House + Gardens

-Kingan Gardens is located near downtown within the historical Kingan Building and features a beautiful garden area and nineteen hundreds carriage house.
+Kingan Gardens is located near downtown Tucson within the historical Kingan Building and features a beautiful garden area and nineteen hundreds carriage house.
 This venue provides the perfect space for a backyard vibe without having to use your own.
-Lawn games, spring cocktails, and small bites anyone? (note: max capacity 200 people) Find Out More Here
+Lawn games, spring cocktails, and small bites anyone? (note: max capacity 200 people)

 You can enjoy a dinner party on the lawn with a beautiful view of the Mission San José de Tumacácori or a concert with a beautiful backdrop?!